 During the current reporting period from historic drill holes R-003 to R-013 were examined and approximately 280m of sampling was conducted.
 Results are pending.
 Uranium is mostly hosted by apatite-rich, carbonatized and brecciated rocks, but sometimes by a black shale unit.
-Alteration and mineralisation are interpreted to be hydrothermal in origin; it appears most uranium is remobilized into structural sites.
+Alteration and mineralization are interpreted to be hydrothermal in origin; it appears most uranium is remobilized into structural sites.
 It is important that the hydrothermal alteration (silicification, carbonatization, sericitization, chlotitization) with locally intense pyritic alteration, is in close contact to the apatite rocks, and in places with the black shales.
-The alteration appears not to be radioactive, but for the first time will be assayed for gold.